modelscope/modelscope-agent/modelscope_agent_servers/README.md

 #### Chat

 We provide compatibility with parts of the OpenAI API `chat/completions`, especially function calls.
-The developers can use `OpenAI` SDK with local url base.
-Currently the supported backend includes `dashscope`, `openai` and `ollama`.
+The developers can use `OpenAI` SDK with specified local url.
+Currently the supported model server includes `dashscope`, `openai` and `ollama`.

 Here is an code snippet using `OpenAI` SDK with `dashscope` model server: